therealexpertai/socialmedia-datamining/README.md

-# Social-Data-Mining
+# Social-Media-Data-Mining

-A Social Data Mining Project for French
+A Social Media Data Mining Project for French

 Find the full article at: [soon to come]